Reconstructing Point Sets from Distance Distributions: Introduction

-which in turn allows us to employ classical techniques based on eigendecomposition, such as multidimensional scaling \cite{Torgerson1952}, to estimate the relative point locations $\mathcal{U}$.
-On the other hand, in the \textit{unassigned} distance geometry problem (uDGP) \cite{Duxbury:2016} addressed in this paper, the correspondences between the distances and pairs of points are unknown, that is, the assignment $\alpha(k)$ is not available.
-Instead of a list, we only have the multiset\footnote{To allow for repeated distances.} $\mathcal{D} = \set{d_k,\ 1\leq k\leq \tbinom{N}{2}}$ to work with.
+On the other hand, in the \textit{unassigned} distance geometry problem (uDGP) \cite{Duxbury:2016} addressed in this paper, the correspondences between the distances and pairs of points are unknown: the assignment $\mathscr{M}(k)$ is not available.
+Instead of a list, we only have the multiset\footnote{To allow for repeated distances.} $\mathcal{D}$ to work with.
 We must recover both the point locations and the assignments of the distances to pairs of points.
-Fig. \ref{fig:1d_uDGP} illustrates the two related reconstruction problems in 1D: \begin{itemize} \item When the $N$ points lie on a line, the problem is known in computer science as ``the turnpike problem'' \cite{Shamos:1978:CG:908431,Skiena:1990,Dakic:2000}.
-The distance multiset $\mathcal{D}$ contains $\tbinom{N}{2}$ distances from $u_m$ to $u_n$, with $m<n$. \item When the $N$ points lie on a loop, we have ``the beltway problem'' \cite{Skiena:1990,Lemke2003}.
-To avoid notational ambiguity, we assume that the distances between the pairs of points are measured in the clockwise direction.
-Suppose the length of the loop is $L$.
-Then the distance $d(u_m\rightarrow u_n)$ from $u_m$ to $u_n$ and the distance $d(u_n\rightarrow u_m)$ from $u_n$ to $u_m$ satisfy
+Fig. \ref{fig:1d_uDGP} illustrates the two related reconstruction problems in 1D.
+When the $N$ points lie on a line, the problem is known in computer science as ``the turnpike problem'' \cite{Shamos:1978:CG:908431,Skiena:1990,Dakic:2000}.
+The multiset $\mathcal{D}$ contains $\tbinom{N}{2}$ distances from $u_m$ to $u_n$.